Integrability of a family of clean SYK models from the critical Ising chain: Introduction

 \section{Introduction}

 The Sachdev-Ye-Kitaev (SYK) model~\cite{sy1993,kitaev,Maldacena-prx-2016,rosenhaus2019introduction,trunin,chowdhury2022sachdev,jha2025introduction} has emerged as a paradigmatic example of quantum many-body chaos, exhibiting maximal scrambling while remaining analytically tractable in the large-$N$ limit.
 The model consists of $N$ Majorana fermions with random all-to-all $p$-body interactions and saturates the chaos bound~\cite{Maldacena2016jhep,kitaev,Polchinski2016, kobrin_syk_numerical}, making it a valuable theoretical laboratory for studying quantum chaos and its connection to black hole physics~\cite{sekino,Shenker2014}.
-Moreover, the model realizes strange metal behavior in the large-$N$ limit—a non-Fermi liquid phase relevant to cuprate superconductors~\cite{sachdevprx, chowdhury2022sachdev}.
+Moreover, the model exhibits non-Fermi liquid behavior in the large-$N$ limit~\cite{sachdevprx, chowdhury2022sachdev}, a feature shared by strange metals such as cuprates.

 The essential role of disorder in the SYK model has motivated the search for simpler, disorder-free variants that retain the model's key features~\cite{Lau2021,ozaki-katsura-prr-2025, iyoda2018,witten2019syk,gurau2017complete,klebanov2017uncolored,krishnan2018contrasting,Wang2020,Balasubramanian2021,Claps,gorsky2025theta}.
 In particular, Witten showed that tensor models can reproduce the same large-$N$ limit as the SYK model without quenched disorder~\cite{witten2019syk}.
+While most disorder-free constructions aim to reproduce the chaotic features of the SYK model, it has been discovered that certain clean SYK models instead exhibit exact integrability.

 Previous work demonstrated the integrability of specific clean SYK models.
 The four-body clean SYK model with uniform couplings, first introduced in Ref.~\cite{Lau2021}, was shown to be exactly solvable~\cite{ozaki-katsura-prr-2025}, while the supersymmetric variant with a three-body supercharge was also solved explicitly~\cite{ozaki-katsura-prr-2025}.
 Remarkably, despite exhibiting Poisson-like level spacing statistics characteristic of integrable systems, the out-of-time-order correlators (OTOCs) in these models show exponential growth at early times~\cite{ozaki-katsura-prr-2025}, a behavior typically associated with quantum chaos.
 Additionally, some SYK variants with structured randomness, such as the Wishart SYK model, can be mapped to Richardson-Gaudin integrable models~\cite{iyoda2018}.
 However, these integrable examples appeared as isolated cases, leaving open the question of whether there exists a unified framework for the integrability of clean SYK models.